TV Tropes Needs Your Help

 - In Legion, Gabriel is the one sent to find and kill off the new savior baby during the angel apocalypse.
 Michael strongly objects.

-- In 2007, the Australian film Gabriel tells the story of an "Arc" Angel who fights to bring light back to purgatory place where darkness rules and save the souls of the city's inhabitants.
+- In 2007, the Australian film Gabriel tells the story of an "Arc" Angel who fights to bring light back to Purgatory, a place where darkness rules, and save the souls of the city's inhabitants.
 Actor Andy Whitfield portrays the title role.
 He's also a Badass Longcoat with a lot of firepower.

 - In The Prophecy trilogy, the angel Gabriel, played by Christopher Walken, is portrayed as a villain and is jealous of humans for being God's favorites and wishes to destroy them all.
 In the second film, he is banished to be a human; this causes him to change his opinion of them.
 After helping Danyael out through the third movie, Gabriel is granted a second chance as an angel and ascends to Heaven once again.

 - In Van Helsing, it is implied that Van Helsing is actually the angel Gabriel in human form.

 - In Constantine, Gabriel is played by Bifauxnen Tilda Swinton.
 He resents God's love for an unworthy humanity and plots to release Hell on Earth so that humanity can earn God's love.